Structured vs. Unstructured Pruning: An Exponential Gap: Introduction

-In this work, we revisit neuron pruning in a clean and natural setting.
+\paragraph{Our Contribution} In this work, we revisit neuron pruning in a clean and natural setting.
 We focus on approximating a single ReLU neuron using a larger randomly initialized ReLU network with one hidden layer, where both the target neuron and the hidden neurons have zero bias.
 This setting isolates the expressive limitations of neuron pruning from confounding effects caused by large biases.
 Importantly, approximating a single neuron is arguably the simplest nontrivial approximation task, so lower bounds in this regime already indicate fundamental limitations of neuron pruning.
-Our main result is a lower bound showing that to $\varepsilon$-approximates a single ReLU bias-free neuron through neuron pruning, the starting network must contain $\Omega(d/\varepsilon)$ hidden neurons (\Cref{thm:pruning-lower-bound}).
-This effectively establishes an exponential separation between weight and neuron pruning, as existing results show that weight pruning achieves $\varepsilon$-approximation with only $O(d\log(1/\varepsilon))$ hidden neurons.
-This underscores the importance of distinguishing between different forms of sparsification when analyzing overparameterized neural networks.
+We show that neuron pruning fundamentally requires a starting network with $\Omega(d/\eps)$ hidden neurons to successfully $\eps$-approximate a target ReLU neuron, when the output weights are bounded away from zero (\Cref{thm:pruning-lower-bound}).
+We further show that in the fully random initialization setting, where the output weights are also random, a weaker lower bound of $\Omega(\sqrt{d}\log (d)/\eps)$ still holds (\Cref{thm:pruning-lower-bound-log}).
+This establishes an exponential gap between weight and neuron pruning in their dependence on the approximation accuracy $\eps$, as weight pruning achieves an $\varepsilon$-approximation with only $O(d\log(d/\varepsilon))$ units \cite{Pensia}.
+This suggests that neuron pruning is not a viable SLTH mechanism in deep networks: in existing constructions, the required approximation accuracy $\varepsilon$ must shrink with the target network’s width and depth, making a linear dependence on $1/\varepsilon$ prohibitive, whereas weight pruning only incurs logarithmic dependence on $1/\varepsilon$ (see \cite{Pensia}).

-At a technical level, to handle the bias-free setting, we adopt a novel proof strategy in which we track the location of hidden units’ nonlinearities along carefully constructed input families and derive necessary conditions for successful approximation.
+At a technical level, to handle the bias-free setting, we adopt a novel proof strategy in which we track the location of hidden units’ nonlinearities along carefully constructed input families and derive necessary conditions for approximation.
 We then reformulate these conditions as hitting events of suitable stochastic processes, whose hitting probabilities yield bounds on the success probability of approximation.